Iya Abubakar: Birth and academic career

-Abubakar was born on 14 December 1934.

-He was educated at Barewa College, University College Ibadan (later to become the University of Ibadan) and earned a Ph.D at the University of Cambridge.
+Iya Abubakar was born in Belel, British Cameroon (now in Adamawa State, Nigeria), on December 14, 1934.
+He attended Yola Middle School (now General Murtala Mohammed College), Government College (now Barewa College) in Zaria, and the Nigerian College of Technology, also in Zaria.
+He achieved a first class honors degree in Mathematics at the University College, Ibadan (now University of Ibadan), before he went to England for postgraduate studies at Cambridge University in 1958.
+In 1960, he conducted research at the Pasadena Seismological Laboratory in the United States for a year.
+A year later, he was awarded a Ph.D. in applied mathematics and theoretical physics from Cambridge University, becoming the first person from the Northern region of Nigeria to receive this degree.

-He worked as a visiting professor at the University of Michigan in 1965–66, before being appointed as Professor of Mathematics at Ahmadu Bello University at the age of 28, in 1967.
+He worked as a visiting professor at the University of Michigan in 1965–66, before being appointed as professor of mathematics at Ahmadu Bello University at the age of 28, in 1967.

 He held this position until 1975, as well as a visiting professorship at the City University of New York from 1971 to 1972.
-In 1975, he was appointed the Vice-Chancellor of Ahmadu Bello University, a position he held until 1978.
+In 1975, he was appointed the vice-chancellor of Ahmadu Bello University, a position he held until 1978.
+However, following the Ali Must Go student protests of 1978, the Supreme Military Council forced him to resign from his position.

 Abubakar was a director of the Central Bank of Nigeria from 1972 to 1975.

-Later career
+Political career

-After the regime of Lt-Gen. Olusẹgun Ọbasanjọ handed power back to an elected government in 1979, Abubakar was appointed the Federal Minister of Defence, holding this office until 1982.
+After the military government relinquished power in 1979, kickstarting the Nigerian Second Republic, Abubakar joined the National Party of Nigeria (NPN) in 1978, and was appointed National Vice Chairman representing Gongola State.

+After Shehu Shagari, the NPN candidate, won the 1979 presidential election, Abubakar served in Shagari's cabinet as Minister of Defence.
+In May 1980, in response to South Africa's rumored nuclear weapons activities, he stated that "as long as the protagonists of apartheid have access to nuclear capability, Nigeria should, of necessity, endeavor to acquire it at any price."

+In January 1981, Akanbi Oniyangi succeeded him as Defence Minister.
+However, he was reinstated as Minister of Internal Affairs by Shagari.

-From 1993 to 2005, he was the Pro-Chancellor and Chairman of Council of the University of Ibadan.
+From 1993 to 2005, Abubakar was the Pro-Chancellor and Chairman of Council of the University of Ibadan.

 In the late 1990s, he served as director of the National Mathematical Centre at Abuja and chaired both the National Manpower Commission of Nigeria and the non-governmental Africa International Foundation for Science and Technology.

-Abubakar Iya was elected Senator for the Adamawa North constituency of Adamawa State, Nigeria at the start of the Nigerian Fourth Republic, running on the People's Democratic Party (PDP) platform.
+Abubakar was elected Senator for the Adamawa North constituency of Adamawa State, Nigeria at the start of the Nigerian Fourth Republic, running on the People's Democratic Party (PDP) platform.
 He took office on 29 May 1999.

 He was reelected in April 2003.